Reginald Lenna

-Reginald Alexander Lenna (rej' le-nā') (Jamestown, New York December 3, 1912 – Chautauqua Institution, New York, February 6, 2000) was an American Army officer and businessman.
-He was the Chief Executive Officer and chair of the Board of Blackstone Corporation from 1951 to 1985.
+Reginald Alexander Lenna (rej' lɪˈneː) (Jamestown, New York December 3, 1912 – Chautauqua Institution, New York, February 6, 2000) was an American Army officer and businessman.
+He was the chief executive officer and chair of the Board of Blackstone Corporation from 1951 to 1985.

 Early life and education

-Lenna (le-nā'), was born in Jamestown, New York, the son of Swedish American immigrants, and grew up there.
+Lenna, was born in Jamestown, New York, the son of Swedish immigrants, and grew up there.
+His surname is pronounced as its Swedish precursor Linné (lɪˈneː).
 He attended Jamestown High School (New York), where he graduated in 1931.

 Lenna then entered Lehigh University in Bethlehem, Pennsylvania, where he earned a degree in industrial engineering in 1936, and a commission in the U.S. Army the same year.

 Career

-Lenna's father, Oscar A. Lenna, migrated to the United States from Sweden as a young man.
-In 1914, Oscar Lenna started a business handling car parts in Jamestown called the Jamestown Car Parts Company.
-The company later became the Blackstone Manufacturing Company, and Reginald Lenna was employed for several years at the family business, during summer holidays and after graduating from Lehigh prior to being called to serve in the U.S. Army.
+Lenna's father, Oscar A. Lenna, migrated to the United States in 1894 from Allerum parish in Skåne, Sweden as a young man.
+In 1914, Oscar Lenna was the lead investor and CEO of a startup company (Gabrielson Car Parts Manufacturing Co.) manufacturing automobile radiators in Jamestown.
+The next year the company was renamed the Jamestown Car Parts Company and developed over several decades into the Blackstone Manufacturing Company.
+Reginald Lenna was employed for several years at this business – during summer holidays and after graduating from Lehigh prior to being called to serve in the U.S. Army.